to-long/test-code-plugilo/apps/fe/README.md

 ## Backend Integration

 API types are automatically generated from the backend's OpenAPI (Swagger) schema.
-We use `jsdoc` and `openapi-typescript` to keep backend and frontend type definitions synchronized, ensuring type safety and reducing manual maintenance.
+I use `jsdoc` and `openapi-typescript` to keep backend and frontend type definitions synchronized, ensuring type safety and reducing manual maintenance.
 This enables seamless and reliable data contracts between the frontend and backend.

 ## Web Component & How to embed the widget

-A custom web component (`<wishlist-dock>`) is under development. **CSS is currently _not isolated_ or encapsulated** — this is an intentional trade-off to save development time, since implementing fully isolated styles (like Shadow DOM scoping or specialized bundling) would substantially increase build complexity and effort.
-As a result, styles from the component might affect, or be affected by, the host page (risk of CSS collisions).
+** I have developed a web component that uses Shadow DOM in "open" mode, allowing its styles to be fully isolated from the host page.
+This means you can freely embed the `<wishlist-dock>` widget into different websites without worrying about style conflicts between the widget and the host site. **

 ### Testing the Web Component